usaid-cs/yesterday-i-learned/random.md

+- The one (and only one) advantage that MongoDB has over Postgres is [it has a built-in sharding mechanism](https://www.mongodb.com/compare/mongodb-postgresql).
+It is easy to do because MongoDB doesn't have a real schema to enforce.
+[At least they have ACID after v4](https://stackoverflow.com/questions/7149890/what-did-mongodb-not-being-acid-compliant-before-v4-really-mean).
+- To configure your prometheus admin, modify a `prometheus.yml`, and edit which instances (instance names, actually) the admin should poll stats from.
+These instances must each have a prometheus exporter of some sort, that exposes related stats from the server.
+- Pirates don't speak like that.
+[Robert Newton was speaking in Dorset accent](https://www.youtube.com/watch?v=hWWrOtaEVtw), which had the rolled R.
 - [Lobsters are so expensive](https://www.youtube.com/watch?v=6gr_gMSF0c0) because it is less than 20% actual meat by weight, says guy.
 - Design is how it works, not how it looks (paraphrasing Steve Jobs)
 - "On-ear" headphones don't have a hole at the middle of the pad.
 Over-ear headphones surround your ears completely (assuming your ears are the right size).